CoderLayan/holbertonschool-low_level_programming/variables_if_else_while/README.md

-# 7-print_tebahpla
+# 8-print_base16

-This program prints the lowercase alphabet in reverse, followed by a new line.
-The program only uses the `putchar` function twice.
+This program prints all the numbers of base 16 in lowercase, followed by a new line.
+The program only uses the `putchar` function three times.
 All the code is within the main function.

 ## Requirements